sr70079/surf-weasel/README.md

 ## User Story
 AS A surfer
-I WANT to see the surf report/swell info for a beach nearby SO THAT I can find the most gnarly waves without wasting much gas
+I WANT to search for the surf report and live footage of a beach of my choice SO THAT I can find the best waves and save as much time and gas as I can, to get there.

+# For developers

+clone the source locally:

+$ git clone git@github.com:sr70079/surf-weasel.git

 ## Installation
 Feel free to download this code to use the programme on your own device.

+## Install project dependencies
+$ npm install

 ## Usage
 To run, .